flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

     Invalid option: -c
     $

-Finally, it\'s of course possible, to give our option **multiple times**:
+Finally, it's of course possible, to give our option **multiple times**:

     $ ./go_test.sh -a -a -a -a